-Cheaney represents the very height of English handcrafted shoes where each and every pair is Goodyear welted and made using only the finest leathers and suedes available.
+Cheaney represent the very height of English handcrafted shoes where each and every pair is Goodyear welted and made using only the finest leathers and suedes available.

 What to expect?
-Marc and his team from the Henrietta Street store always provide an exquisite service with a side of exquisite shoes.
-Always on hand with a dram, the team will ensure your first pairs of Cheaneys are your last, but they will last you a lifetime.
+The team from the Henrietta Street store always provide an exquisite service with a side of exquisite shoes.
+Always on hand with a dram, the team will ensure your first pairs of Cheaney shoes are your last, but they will last you a lifetime.

 What to expect?
 The Geordie native’s Henrietta Street Army Gym will get you fit for duty if that duty is looking solider stylish.